mm6/InternetOfThingsCourse/projects/SimpleHTTPClient.md

 web IDE to compile this code and perform an over the air deployment to your Photon.

-This is a simple HTTP client that makes periodic visits on an HTTP server.
+This is a simple HTTP client that makes periodic visits to an HTTP server.
 The periodic visits act like heart beats to inform the server that the device is still alive.